davwheat/GCSE-English-Literature-9-to-1/Literature/An Inspector Calls/Characters/Mrs Birling.md

 # Sybil Birling

 Sybil's proud of her reputation and social status.
 She'll do anything to protect them, they are more important to her then the happiness of her children.
-Even when the Inspector's questioning her,
+Even when the Inspector's questioning her.

 ## She is proud of her class